ataki/edx-analytics-dashboard/docs/en_us/dashboard/source/performance/Performance_Answers.rst

 =========================

-After you select a specific assignment, edX Insights displays a stacked bar chart that summarizes performance on each question in that problem.
+After you select a specific assignment, edX Insights displays a stacked bar chart that summarizes student performance on each question in that problem.
 You use the drop-down menu or click in the chart to select a specific problem to examine further.

 .. image:: ../images/problems.png
  :alt: This chart has one bar for each problem in the selected assignment,